 Another option is a Rufus Roo* specialist big-pocket jacket.
 We asked forumites to road-test it.
 Typical feedback: "Fits in a lot of stuff, more than I expected.
 No hassle through check-in or security", and "It isn't the most stylish, but it's very lightweight".
 See more reviews & pictures.

-Many simply buy new bottles of sun lotion every time they jet off.
-Yet don't shell out if you don't need to - open bottles can still be effective for up to two years.
+Many automatically buy new bottles of sun lotion every time they jet off, but there's often no need to shell out - open bottles can still be effective for up to two years.
+The number you should find on the back of the bottle is a Period After Opening (PAO) number, which tells you how long you can keep using it for.

-"This normally looks like a jar with an open lid with a number next to it (eg, 12 or 24).
-This is the number of months you ought to keep and use the product for before throwing it away once opened.
+It'll normally look like a jar with an open lid and a number next to it (eg, 12 or 24) - that's the number of months after opening it during which it should be OK to use.

 It also recommends storing your sun lotion in a cool, dark place, and avoiding leaving it in direct sunlight when it's in use.